 - a.
 If the student is able to complete required coursework for the term; no tuition will be refunded.
 If the student is not able to complete the required coursework for the term, the University will work with the student to develop a class schedule for that term at the University of Scranton.
 Normally, return to the University will be allowed only within the normal add period.
 Tuition already paid will be applied to the current term at the University. - b.
-If the student is not able to complete the required coursework for the term and the normal add period at the University of Scranton has passed, the University will refund the tuition amount paid by the student, less nonrecoverable costs.
+If the student is not able to complete the required coursework for the term and the normal add period at the University of Scranton has passed, the University will refund the tuition amount paid by the student, less non-recoverable costs.

-Study Abroad Application Procedures
+Study Abroad Application Procedures:

 - In planning to study abroad, a student should first consult with their academic advisor and determine the best semester for them to travel abroad and the best schools for their majors if they plan on taking courses to fulfill their major requirements. - 2.
-Early in the process they should contact the study abroad office to ensure their eligibility and to further explore and discern the best programs for them. - 3.
-Once a program has been chosen, the student will receive an access pin to begin the University of Scranton application. - 4.
-Before applying, each student should ask one faculty member to act as recommender on the University of Scranton application. - 5.
-The Office of Global Education will contact the faculty recommender. - 6.
-All directions should be read and followed carefully on the application. - 7.
-The student is also responsible to complete the host university's or third-party provider's application and supporting documents e.g. transcripts, recommendation letters, etc.
+Early in the process they should come to the study abroad office to insure their eligibility and to further explore and discern the best programs for them. - 3.
+Once a program has been chosen, they will receive an access pin to begin the University of Scranton application. - 4.
+Before applying they should insure the agreement of two faculty members to act as recommenders on the application. - 5.
+All directions should be read carefully on the application. - 6.
+The student is also responsible to complete the host university's or third party provider's application procedures.

-Transcript and Credit Transfer Procedures for Study Abroad Courses
+Credit Transfer Procedures for Study Abroad Courses:

-- 1. It is the students' responsibility to request that an official transcript is sent to the University of Scranton. - 2.
-Transcripts from abroad should be sent to:
+- 1. It is the students' responsibility to request that an official transcript is sent to the University of Scranton. - Transcripts from abroad should be sent to:

-University of Scranton Office of Global Education 800 Linden Street Scranton, PA 18510
+University of Scranton International Programs and Services Office Attn.: Senior Advisor for Study Abroad 800 Linden Street Scranton, PA., 18510

-- The transcript and courses will be evaluated and submitted to the Registrar for posting to the students' official University record.
-The official study abroad transcript received by the University of Scranton will not be returned to the student. - Grades earned abroad are not used in the calculation of a student's University of Scranton GPA nor are the grades listed on the official University of Scranton transcript.
+- 3. The transcript and courses will be evaluated and submitted to the Registrar for posting to the students' official University record. - Grades earned abroad are not used in the calculation of a student's University of Scranton GPA nor are the grades listed on the official University of Scranton transcript. - Students will fulfill one Cultural Diversity course requirement if studying abroad for one semester.
+Two requirements may be filled if studying abroad for two semesters.